DandinPower/DandinPower/README.md

-# 👋 Hi, I'm Liaw Yong-Cheng
+# 👋 Hi, I'm Joseph Liaw

 I am currently pursuing a Master’s degree in Artificial Intelligence Innovation at National Yang Ming Chiao Tung University.
 With multiple honors and scholarships, I aim to further my academic journey with a PhD in Computer Science, contributing to advancements in the ML/AI systems field.